agarwalmanvi/saaf/README.md

 The implementation for this part can be found in the folder "Simple Cycles".

 The test_with_uniform_initialization() method needs to be passed an argumentation graph, the votes for the arguments and the filenames where the results are stores.
-The test cases we can can be found under "__main__".
+The test cases we can can be found at the end of the file "simple_cycles.py".

 ## Exploring Convergence